matrix-org/matrix-spec/content/client-server-api/modules/instant_messaging.md

 Messages SHOULD appear immediately in the message view when a user presses the "send" button.
 This should occur even if the message is still sending.
 This is referred to as "local echo".
 Clients SHOULD implement "local echo" of messages.
-Clients MAY display messages in a different format to indicate that the server has not processed the message.
+Clients might display messages in a different format to indicate that the server has not processed the message.
 This format should be removed when the server responds.